Syntrichia latifolia: Gametophyte generation (haploid)

 Syntrichia latifolia is a small moss.
 It is a yellowish-green colour, but can also be seen as dull green.
 The stems can occur as small to large tufts.
 Stems are found as simple or forked ranging from 1-2 cm but can sometimes be short as 4 mm long.
 Their epidermal cells are differentiated into 1-3 layers with a central strand present.

 Leaves of Syntrichia latifolia are roughly 1.5cm wide and 3cm long.
 Young leaves are yellowish-green, and tend to become orange or brown with age.
 When the leaves are wet, they tend to crowd together and twist, and when they are wet they tend to spread out.
 The leaves are not fragile.
-The leaves are obvate to spatulate, with broad obtuse and rounded apices.
+The leaves are obovate to spatulate, with broad obtuse and rounded apices.
 The leaves are identifiable by their costa, which ends a few cells before the tip of the leaf.
 The costa is multistratose (multiple layers of cells), while the lamina is unistratose (single layer of cells).
 The costa is generally strong, and ends just below the apex as a hyaline or coloured awn or sometimes excurrent as a short mucro.
 There is one median layer of large guide cells, one to three layers of smaller adaxial cells, an abaxial stereid band, and sometimes hydroids, but no abaxial epidermis.